How to Make your First Email Marketing Campaign Successful in 10 Simple Steps

 Step 7.
 Personalizing emails

 Did you know that personalization in the subject line increases OR by 26%?
 Any modern ESP will enable you to add the recipient’s first or full name to the subject line.
+If you want to send a campaign from your own corporate email, most email drip campaign tools can send from whichever email you need on your behalf.

 Personalized images increase CTR by 29%.
 And personalized offer improves CTOR on average by 14%.